 Balance on your left foot, engage the abs and bend forward at the hips while reaching toward the ground with your right hand.
 Hold on to a 5- to 10-pound weight and raise your right leg behind you for counterbalance.
 Tighten the buttocks as you return to the starting position.
 Keep your knee relaxed and your back flat throughout the movement.
 Switch legs.

-Balance training is of utmost importance to runners, but it is equally important to incorporate weight training and other forms of cardiovascular exercise into your regular workout routines.
+After all, balance training is of utmost importance to runners.
+But you also need to add weight training and other forms of cardiovascular exercise into your routine.
 If all you do to train for a big race is run, chances are, you’ll sustain an injury and have your progress get derailed.
-If you want to run faster, longer and without pain, schedule an appointment with Dr. Andrew Schneider for a comprehensive runner’s evaluation.
+So, do you want to run faster, longer and without pain?
+I'm here to help.
+Schedule an appointment with Dr. Andrew Schneider for a comprehensive runner’s evaluation.